Introduction to Chart Patterns -Chart patterns indicate probabilities, not certainties

-Chart patterns are distinct formations on a price chart of a financial-traded asset.
-There are many different types of chart patterns that are distinguished by a wide variety of unique features.
-When a chart pattern is confirmed, there is a high probability that a certain (upward/downward) price movement will occur, in the near future.
-A chart pattern is not able to predict with certainty a future price movement, however, it can indicate a high-probable trend reversal or continuation.
-Chart patterns are very useful in confirming the indications of other technical analysis tools such as MACD or RSI.
+Chart patterns are distinct formations that appear on the price chart of a financially traded asset.
+There are many different types of chart patterns, each distinguished by a variety of unique features.
+When a chart pattern is confirmed, there is a high probability that a specific price movement—either upward or downward—will occur shortly.
+Although a chart pattern cannot predict future price movements with certainty, it can indicate a highly probable trend reversal or continuation.
+Chart patterns are especially useful in confirming signals provided by other technical analysis tools, such as the MACD or RSI.

-Two Categories of Chart Patterns (Reversal and Continuation Chart Patterns)
+📋 Two General Categories of Chart Patterns (Reversal & Continuation)

-There are two major pattern categories -the Reversal and the Continuation Patterns.
-Reversal patterns signal the end of the current trend and continuation patterns signal that the price trend is likely to continue in the same direction.
+There are two main categories of chart patterns: Reversal Patterns and Continuation Patterns.
+Reversal patterns signal the end of the current trend, while continuation patterns indicate that the price trend is likely to persist in the same direction.

 (1) Head and Shoulders Patterns